FailAcademy/learning/wdp-vancouver/_lessons/week-05/01b-intro-to-react.md

 - Please install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) extension for Google Chrome.
 - Review the `.bind()` method and the syntax for creating `switch` statements.
+- We'll be coding React in the browser, so please set up a new folder to contain the files for this lesson.
+This folder should be set up with git and a package.json file (npm init).

 ---